 Tobias joined Watsi on March 18th, 2015.
-Six years ago, Tobias joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Tobias joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Tobias' most recent donation traveled 8,800 miles to support Kheng, a woman from Cambodia, to fund hip replacement surgery.

 Tobias has funded healthcare for 39 patients in 10 countries.